phalcon/documentation/docs/assets.md

 )
 ```

-If you do use the [Phalcon\Di\FactoryDefault][di-factorydefault], the [Phalcon\Html\TagFactory][html-tagfactory] is already registered as a service with the name `tag` and automatically injected in the constructor of [Phalcon\Assets\Manager][assets-manager].
-This is to ensure that objects are reused and memory usage is kept to a minimum.
-If you are registering the [Phalcon\Assets\Manager][assets-manager] on your own, and you already have the [Phalcon\Html\TagFactory][html-tagfactory] registered in your container, you can reuse it without creating a new instance.
+If you are using the [Phalcon\Di\FactoryDefault][di-factorydefault], the [Phalcon\Html\TagFactory][html-tagfactory] is already registered as a service with the name `tag` and automatically injected into the constructor of [Phalcon\Assets\Manager][assets-manager].
+This ensures object reuse and minimal memory usage.
+If you register the [Phalcon\Assets\Manager][assets-manager] yourself and already have [Phalcon\Html\TagFactory][html-tagfactory] in your container, you can reuse it without creating a new instance.

 ## Assets

-Assets can be added to the manager or a collection using the Asset related classes.
-The [Phalcon\Assets\Asset][asset] class.
-The object accepts the necessary data to create the asset.
+Assets are added to the manager or a collection using the Asset-related classes.
+The [Phalcon\Assets\Asset][asset] class is fundamental.
+It accepts the necessary data to create an asset.

 **type**

 can be `css`, `js` or something else, depending on whether you want to extend the functionality of the component.